This easy creamy broccoli soup is rich, comforting and topped with crispy shallots. It’s also paleo, gluten free, vegetarian and vegan.

 Note: This post first appeared on October 25, 2011.
 The recipe has been slightly edited, photography updated (thank goodness because it was pretty horrific before) and now includes 5 other healthy soups perfect for fall from some of my blogging friends.
 Enjoy!

-You can find a huge bag of organic florets (awesome score at BJs) constantly in our freezer as back up but to be honest, it hardly gets used because there are pretty much always, at minimum, at least 2 heads of the vegetable in our refrigerator as well.
+You can find a huge bag of organic broccoli florets (awesome score at BJs) constantly in our freezer as back up vegetable but to be honest, it hardly gets used because there are pretty much always, at minimum, at least 2 heads of broccoli in our refrigerator as well.

 But before we get into this soup, let’s take a look at what everyone else brought to the table!

 Curried Cauliflower Rice Kale Soup (Vegan, Paleo) – Cotter Crunch

 This Curried Cauliflower Rice Kale Soup is one flavorful and healthy soup to keep you warm this season.